fleurzeldenrust/TCrelay-Morris-Lecar-model/readme.md

 using the MATLAB-XPP interface that can be downloaded here: http://www2.gsu.edu/~matrhc/XPP-Matlab.html

-There were five sets of simulations
+There were five sets of simulations<br />
-1 The original Prescott model: prescott
+1 The original Prescott model: prescott<br />
-2 Model with added T-current: prescott + T
+2 Model with added T-current: prescott + T<br />
-3 Model with added T-current and adaptation current: prescott + T+adap 4 Model with added T-current and h-current: prescott + T+h 5 Model with added T-current with variable gT: prescott+Tvar
+3 Model with added T-current and adaptation current: prescott + T+adap<br />
+4 Model with added T-current and h-current: prescott + T+h<br />
+5 Model with added T-current with variable gT: prescott+Tvar<br />

 All used the same input stimulus, taken from the experiments, stim.tab